OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Just a few hundred meters from the stunning Place des Terreaux, from which it earns its name, and the fascinating Musée des Beaux-Arts, the Grand Hôtel des Terreaux is an enchanting converted 19th century town house.
-Its chic art deco style is married well with its historic setting and the indoor pool is a surprising and welcome touch in a hotel that is in such an urban area.
-The buffet breakfast is tasty and substantial and many rooms offer lovely views overlooking the buzzing street outside.
+Just a few hundred metres from the stunning Place des Terreaux, from which it earns its name, and the fascinating Musée des Beaux-Arts, the Grand Hôtel des Terreaux is an enchanting, converted 19th-century town house.
+Its chic art deco style is married well with its historic setting.
+Many rooms offer lovely views overlooking the buzzing street outside.
+The indoor pool is a welcome touch in such an urban hotel.
+Start your day with a substantial buffet breakfast in the downstairs lounge – or grab an express breakfast to take with you.

-Located right in the heart of the unmissable Old Town, Cour des Loges offers five-star luxury in an historic setting.
+Located right in the heart of the unmissable old town, Cour des Loges offers five-star luxury in a historic setting.
 With its Italian renaissance architecture, it fits in well with the Mediterranean-influenced buildings around it and is perfectly placed for exploring the most ancient and most beautiful district of Lyon.
 Particularly worth noting is the Michelin-starred restaurant, boasting gastronomic excellence, situated in the idyllic, Florentine courtyard of this lovely hotel.

 This is an updated version of an article originally written by Colette Lewis.